kiramarielazda/kiramarielazda.github.io/README.md

 ### Template
 *Goal* | *Assigned to* | *Due by*
 --- | --- | ---
-Create navbar that contains tabs for each of the 8 pages and distinguishes active tab from inactive tab | Carol | November 22, 2021
+Design colour palette to be used across the webpages | Carol | November 22, 2021 Create navbar that contains tabs for each of the 8 pages and distinguishes active tab from inactive tab | Carol | November 22, 2021
 Create a banner that indicates which page the customer is on, with relevant title, subtitle and background image | Becca | November 22, 2021
 Create the HTML for the primary content block that will hold the text for the active page and any related content (images, links, maps, etc) | Kira | November 20, 2021